HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/Information_for_attendees/README.md

 ## Conference dinner
 The conference dinner is going to be held at [Mansfield Traquair](https://www.mansfieldtraquair.co.uk/) Edinburgh, ([Google maps](https://www.bing.com/maps?q=Mansfield+Traquair&PC=U316&FORM=CHROMN)).

-We have an exciting night planned with delicious food and a bit of history, following by a true scottish dance experience.
+We have an exciting night planned with delicious food and a bit of history, followed by a true scottish dance experience.
 We are looking forward to hosting you at our conference dinner!

 <img src="../assets/img/dinner_venue.jpg" alt="Dinner venue" align="left" style="height:250px;margin-left: 96px;">
 <img src="../assets/img/dinner_venue2.jpg" alt="Dinner venue2" align="right" style="height:250px;margin-right: 96px;">